virtualsquare/virtualsquare.github.io/status.md

   * libfduserdata
   * libstropt
   * nlinline
+	* randmac

 #### in Debian stable
   * libexecs (move to virtualsquare team)

-### vde2
-Attention: we are still waiting the new packet to leave the NEW-BYHAND queue (*six monthes!*)

-This is a bottleneck for us, `vdeplug4` cannot migrate from experimental to unstable, and all the other plugs we can package has to wait in experimental.
+### Removal of obsolete debhelper compat 5 and 6
+	* fuse-umfuse-ext2

 ### vdeplug4
-Note: still in experimental, it collides with current vde2 on unstable
+Note: still in experimental, waiting to be promoted to unstable.

 ### purelibc
-purelibc 1.0.2 is in sid and testing.
+purelibc 1.0.3 is in sid and testing.
 Some work must be done to port on some architectures.
 NEW: faccessat emulation added.
-Debian package needs to be updated.

-### libstropt:
-NEW: there is bugfix (on GITHUB).
-Debian package needs to be updated.

 ### libpam-net
 Packaged. in the NEW queue.for sid

-### randmac
-Packaged, in the NEW queue for sid

 ### umps
 Packaged: it should be ready for the NEW queue